musaibou/ePURE_JSBML/README.md

 ### How to use
 ePURE__JSBML is a comand line-based application.
 Please start the application with the command
 `java -jar ePURE_JSBML.jar [options...]`
+Starting the program without any option displays command line information of the application.

 Options shown below are available.
 ~~~
 -c,--conffile <arg>